AvLab-CV/Dual-view-Normalization-for-Face-Recognition/README.md

 Pre-requisites
 --
-- Python 2.7 or 3.6
+- Python3
 - CUDA 9.0 or higher
+- Install [Pytorch](https://pytorch.org/) following the website for face cropped.
-- Install [Tensorflow](https://www.tensorflow.org/) following the website.
+- Install [Tensorflow](https://www.tensorflow.org/) following the website for image synthesizeation.

 Datasets
 --
 In this paper, we use two face datasets, and all face images are normalized to 250x250 according to landmarks.
-According to the five facial points, please follow the align protocol in the [paper]().
+According to the five facial points extracted by [MTCNN](https://arxiv.org/abs/1604.02878), please follow the align protocol in the [paper]().
 - **Multi-PIE** All the subjects in Multi-PIE were chosen for training and further divided into two normal sets, i.e., front- and side-view normal set, in neural expression with 5 illumination conditions.
 - **CAISA-WebFace** We use CASIA-WebFace as source set in unconstrained experiment.
 Surely you can download other face dataset such as VGGFace2 and MS-Celeb-1M as unconstrained input.